ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -They are armed with 75mm cannon or 76mm cannon (75 is used for infantry support) (76mm cannon was for fighting tanks)

--The one in the picture is a M4A3E2 (76) W , Or called the "Jumbo".
+-The one in the picture is a **M4A3E2 (76) W** , Or called the *"Jumbo"*.
 Its a Heavy tank made by the USA during WW2

 -Jumbo more armored than the regular shermans and can withstand hits from enemy tanks back at the time

 -The Jumbos turret mantlet is so armoured it can take shots from the Tiger H1/E frontally

--Like it because, sherman
+-Like it because, Sherman

 ---